Jesmyn Ward: Career

+From 2011 to 2014, Ward was an assistant professor of creative writing at the University of South Alabama.
+Ward joined the faculty at Tulane in the fall of 2014.

 In July 2011, Ward wrote that she had finished the first draft of her third book, calling it the hardest thing she had ever written.
 It was a memoir titled Men We Reaped and was published in 2013.
 The book explores the lives of her brother and four other young black men who lost their lives in her hometown.

-In August 2016, Simon & Schuster released The Fire This Time: A New Generation Speaks about Race, edited by Ward.
+In August 2016, Simon & Schuster released The Fire This Time: A New Generation Speaks About Race, edited by Ward.
 The book takes as its starting point James Baldwin's The Fire Next Time, his classic 1963 examination of race in America.
-Contributors to The Fire This Time include Carol Anderson, Jericho Brown, Garnett Cadogan, Edwidge Danticat, Rachel Kaadzi Ghansah, Mitchell S. Jackson, Honoree Jeffers, Kima Jones, Kiese Laymon, Daniel José Older, Emily Raboteau, Claudia Rankine, Clint Smith, Natasha Trethewey, Wendy S. Walters, Isabel Wilkerson, Kevin Young, and Jesmyn Ward herself.
+Contributors to The Fire This Time include Carol Anderson, Jericho Brown, Garnett Cadogan, Edwidge Danticat, Rachel Kaadzi Ghansah, Mitchell S. Jackson, Honorée Fanonne Jeffers, Kima Jones, Kiese Laymon, Daniel José Older, Emily Raboteau, Claudia Rankine, Clint Smith, Natasha Trethewey, Wendy S. Walters, Isabel Wilkerson, Kevin Young, and Jesmyn Ward herself.